xuankimtran/docs-1/pages/katalon-studio/docs/variable-types.md

 println(x);
 println(y);
 ```
-To learn more about Groovy programming language, you can refer to the Apache Groovy document: [Groovy documentation](http://groovy-lang.org/semantics.html).
+To learn more about Groovy, you can refer to the Apache Groovy document: [Groovy documentation](http://groovy-lang.org/semantics.html).

 ## Test Case Variables